What is Infertility ?

 This method is used when a female cannot conceive, uterus is not suitable for implantation or when patient have a history of recurrent ivf failure or miscarriage.

 In surrogacy another female carries the embryo till birth.
 The surrogate mother conceives either by IUI or IVF.

 Basically there are two types of surrogacy, traditional and gestational.

 Surrogate mother conceive through ivf, in which the embryo is made outside the body with egg and sperm of intended parents / donor.

 This 3 or 5 day old embryo is then transplanted to the uterus of surrogate mother.
 The developing embryo is not genetically linked to the surrogate mother.

 Traditional surrogacy :

 Surrogate mother conceive by artificial insemination.
 Egg of surrogate mother is fertilised by the sperm of intended father/ donor.
 The developing embryo is genetically linked to the surrogate mother.

 As a third party is involved in surrogacy and sometimes come up with the issues of custody of child, it requires the fulfilment of some legal formalities.
 Some fertility centers provide assistance with the legal formalities.
-To know more about the surrogacy hospitals in delhi ncr you can log on to Surrogacy in delhi ncr.

 For any of the infertility treatment you must choose the hospital or doctor very carefully.
 These techniques are complicated and only certified and experienced doctors must perform these.
 The success rate of these techniques also depend on the choice of hospital and doctors because it demands selection of suitable procedure and skilled hands as its a matter of experience.
 To find best hospitals for the infertility treatment, estimated cost, payment options and any other related information you can go through our website letsmd.